 - Sugar - It is optional.
 You need to add it before brewing.
 If it is your first time drinking Turkish coffee, you can experiment and adjust the level of sweetness to your taste.

-- Cezve (Turkish coffee pot) - It is usually copper or stainless steel with a long handle.
-You can find them in Turkish shops or online on Amazon.
+- Cezve (pronounced "jez-veh") (Turkish coffee pot) - It is usually copper or stainless steel with a long handle.
+Copper heats up and cools down fast, which gives you more control right at the point where the coffee is about to boil over, so many people prefer it for the foam.
+Stainless steel is easier to maintain and works just fine too.
+You can find them in Turkish shops or online.

 - Fincan (Turkish coffee cups) - They are small demitasse-style cups and come in a wide range of styles and colours.
 I like it plain white, but colourful ones are more popular.
-You can find them in Turkish shops or online on Amazon.
+You can find them in Turkish shops or online.

 How to Make Turkish Coffee